alessandroooo/optimization/_posts/2025-12-25-performance0.md

 ```

 #### Avoid functions in predicates
 Functions in JOIN predicates should be avoided.
+A possible exception is the presence of function-based indexes.
 Beware of implicit type conversions.

 ```sql
 -- Bad